Four vertex theorem: Discrete variations

 There are several discrete versions of the four-vertex theorem, both for convex and non-convex polygons.
 In this context, it is important to distinguish the notion of a vertex of a polygon (the shared endpoint of two sides) from a vertex of a smooth curve.

 A polygon is said to be generic if no four vertices are cocircular, and coherent if, for each pair of consecutive edges, the circumcenter of their three vertices lies within the wedge formed by the two edges.
-That is, in a coherent polygon, is not allowed for the triangle formed by these three vertices to be obtuse with one of the two edges as its longest side.
+Equivalently, in a coherent polygon, the triangle formed by these three vertices is not allowed to be obtuse with one of the two edges as its longest side.
 For a coherent convex polygon with at least four vertices, the cyclic sequence of circumradii of consecutive triples of vertices has at least two local maxima and two local minima.
 The middle vertex at a local extreme is called an extremal vertex.
 The circumcircle of it and its two neighbors either contains both vertices two steps away from the central vertex, or neither.
 Thus, every generic coherent convex polygon has at least four extremal vertices, and this remains true without the assumption of coherence.
 It is not necessarily the case that the angles at the vertices of a convex polygon have four local extremes.
 But for a generic convex equilateral polygon, one whose side lengths are all equal, there are again at least two local minima and at least two local maxima in the angles.

 Instead of circumcircles for triples of consecutive vertices of a polygon, one can consider inscribed circles for triples of consecutive edges, for which analogous results hold.
 For instance, for a generic equiangular polygon, a convex polygon whose angles are all equal, there are at least two local minima and at least two local maxima in the edge lengths.

-Generalizations to space curve
+In three dimensions

 The stereographic projection from the once-punctured sphere to the plane preserves critical points of geodesic curvature.
 Thus simple closed spherical curves have four vertices.
 Furthermore, on the sphere vertices of a curve correspond to points where its torsion vanishes.
-So for space curves a vertex is defined as a point of vanishing torsion.
-Every simple closed space curve which lies on the boundary of a convex body has four vertices.
-This theorem can be generalized to all curves which bound a locally convex disk.
+More generally, for space curves a vertex is defined as a point of vanishing torsion.
+V. D. Sedykh showed that any simple closed space curve which lies on the boundary of a convex body has four vertices.
+Mohammad Ghomi generalized this result to all curves which bound a locally convex disk.